chennnnnyize-zz/Scenario-Forecasts-GAN/README.md

 ## Note
 There is a Github limit on the size of data.
 I haven't uploaded the forecast data.
 If you have any inquires on that particular dataset, please feel free to ask me.

+(Update December, 2019) I have included my processed original dataset and forecast data compatible with the code in this repo in google drive.
+You can download the [original data](https://drive.google.com/open?id=1SllFSTUJ6b713fYNtNzyKGzNvxQbTTyV)and [forecast data](https://drive.google.com/open?id=0Bx70PAbwbvfSclpvNjZRUFNjYk0).